 Could Your Case Run Afoul of the Statute of Limitations?

 It definitely could if you don't timely file your petition for damages in small claims court.
-This website gives the statute of limitations for small claims courts in all 50 states.

 However, plaintiffs in small claims court must also exercise due diligence by verifying that the information is up to date and accurate.